SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Per_User_Encryption.md

 ### Enabling Data Isolation

 To enable per-user data isolation, configure your front-end application to send an `Authorization: Bearer <key>` header with every request to WilmerAI.
-The key can be any non-empty string -- it does not need to match any specific format or be registered anywhere in WilmerAI's configuration.
+The key can be any non-empty string; it does not need to match any specific format or be registered anywhere in WilmerAI's configuration.
 This causes all discussion files to be stored in a subdirectory derived from a hash of the API key.

 ### Enabling Encryption

-Data isolation alone does not encrypt files -- they remain plaintext JSON, just stored in separate directories.
+Data isolation alone does not encrypt files; they remain plaintext JSON, just stored in separate directories.
 To also encrypt files at rest, add the following setting to your user configuration file (under `Public/Configs/Users/<username>.json`):